chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

          fill = guide_legend(title = "Hospital"))
 ```

-Make the graph for all genes
+## Make the graph for the proportion of resistant reads across all carbapenem-resistant genes
 ```{r}

 all_resistance <- all_DS_proportion %>% group_by(downsamplingGB, identifier, barcode_name) %>% summarise(mean_proportion=mean(porportion))